Ch3rryBlast/Cave-diving-Robot/Technical Manual/Technical Manual.md

 # Cave Diving Robot Technical Manual
-### This robot uses the arduino uno and arduino components for all the electical work, the servo motors controlling the arm, the dc motors controling vertical movement, the ESP32-WROOM for communication with the joysticks, the ESP32-CAMERAs for sight of the cave, and the bread board for all the connections.
+### This robot uses the arduino uno and arduino components for electical work, the servo motors control the arms, the dc motors control vertical movement, the ESP32-WROOM for communication with the joysticks, the ESP32-CAMERAs for sight of the cave, and the bread board for all the connections.
 All these parts are all controlled by the arduino uno, and all the mechanical parts are controlled by the arduino uno parts.

 # Table of content
 ### 1. Technical Parts of the Body